-There are many homemade raccoon repellants that can keep raccoons out of you're your yard.
-Before you begin using them, though, you should close any openings to your house where raccoons might be getting in.
+There are many household items that raccoons hate that can keep them out of your yard and home.
+Before you use them, though, close any openings to your house where raccoons might be getting in.
 These include vents, windows, loose siding and soffits.

 - Ammonia: Put a bowl of ammonia in your fireplace to keep raccoons out of the chimney.
 (Install a cap on the chimney once the raccoons are gone.)
 Tie rags into balls and soak them in ammonia.
 Put these wherever the raccoons are living.
-Re-soak the balls as necessary.
+Resoak the balls as necessary.

 - Spices: Sprinkle potent spices around your yard.
 Cinnamon, ground black pepper and ground dried hot pepper are some possibilities.
 These irritate raccoons' sense of smell, encouraging them to move to a more hospitable location [source: Fischer].